By Shell Polymers on Dec 17, 2020

 HDPE Pipes in Construction & Infrastructure

 Compared to its metal counterpart, HDPE pipes are a more corrosion resistant option than alternatives.
-HDPE pipes are also more cost effective and lighter in weight, making them the preferred choice over traditional metal or PVC pipes.
+HDPE pipes are also more cost effective and lighter in weight, making them the preferred choice over materials like clay, ductile iron, and copper pipes.
 These differentiators are just one reason why the Global HDPE Pipes Market is expected to reach $19.7 Billion by 2024.2

 HDPE’s resistance to rust is especially important when underground infrastructure is experiencing nearly 700 water main breaks per day

 HDPE has several long-term benefits as well.
 First, HDPE doesn’t rust like its metal counterparts and it’s resistant to minerals, moisture, and abrasions.
 These factors are especially important when underground infrastructure is experiencing nearly 700 water main breaks per day.
-Most underground infrastructure is made of PVC, a material that is liable to crack more frequently than HDPE.
 This makes the need to replace old technology with newer, more reliable technology, crucial.3

 The packaging industry in the United States is expected to grow at a CAGR of 3.5% over the forecast period 2020 to 2025, with the United States as of the fastest-growing packaging markets in North America.4